-Peter Imhof joined the Corporation in August 2007 as an Investment Strategist and member of SAM's small cap team.
+Peter Imhof joined SAMI in August 2007 as an Investment Strategist and member of SAM LP's small cap team.
 Peter has over 10 years of experience in the investment industry.
-Prior to joining the Corporation, Peter worked at Sceptre Investment Counsel as a member of the Canadian Equity Small Cap Team and was appointed a Managing Director in December 2006.
+Prior to joining SAMI, Peter worked at Sceptre Investment Counsel as a member of the Canadian Equity Small Cap Team and was appointed a Managing Director in December 2006.
 Peter began his investment career at Sceptre in March 1998.
 From 1998 to 2000 he was involved in quantitative analysis and portfolio construction in Canadian Equities.

 Allan Jacobs, CA (S.A.)
-Director of Small Cap Investments, SAM
+Senior Portfolio Manager, Director of Small Cap Investments, SAM LP

-Allan Jacobs joined the Corporation in August 2007 as Director of Small Cap Investments with focus on the Sprott Small Cap Funds.
-Allan has over 24 years of experience in the investment industry.
+Allan Jacobs joined SAMI in August 2007 as Director of Small Cap Investments with focus on the Sprott Small Cap Funds.
+He is also a co-lead portfolio manager for the Sprott 2010 Flow-Through Limited Partnership that was launched in February, 2010.
+Allan has over 25 years of experience in the investment industry.
 Prior to joining us, Allan was head of Canadian Small Cap equities at Sceptre Investment Counsel Limited, where he was employed for the previous 14 years.
-He was also the

-Portfolio Manager of the Sceptre Equity Growth Fund, as well as Portfolio Manager of the Sceptre Canadian Equity Small Cap Pooled Fund and the Canadian small cap component of all other institutional portfolios.
+He was also the Portfolio Manager of the Sceptre Equity Growth Fund, as well as Portfolio Manager of the Sceptre Canadian Equity Small Cap Pooled Fund and the Canadian small cap component of all other institutional portfolios.
 He managed the Sceptre Small Cap Opportunities Fund (a hedge fund), which was launched on January 31, 2007 (now called the Sprott Small Cap Hedge Fund).
 He was an integral part of the Canadian Equity team at Sceptre since 1993 and was appointed a Managing Director of Sceptre in 1996.

-Charles Oliver, HBSc Geology, CFA Senior Portfolio Manager, SAM
+Charles Oliver, HBSc Geology, CFA Senior Portfolio Manager, SAM LP the Sprott Global Equity Fund and the Opportunities group of Funds.

-Charles Oliver joined the Corporation in January 2008 with a focus on the Sprott Gold and Precious Minerals Fund.
 Charles began his investment career with Midland Doherty in 1987 and later joined AGF's Fund Management department in 1999.
 In 2002 he was named co-manager of the AGF Precious Metals Fund, the AGF Global Resources Fund and the AGF Canadian Resources Fund.
 In 2004 he was named Manager of the AGF Canadian Small Cap Fund.
 In 2006 he became co-manager of the AGF Growth Equity Fund and co-advisor on the Oil Sands Sector Fund.
 Charles also helped manage institutional funds and funds domiciled in Japan, Ireland, and the UK.
 Charles obtained his Honours Bachelor of Science degree in Geology from the University of Western Ontario in 1987 and obtained his CFA designation in 1998.